Margarita Mocktail Recipe: A Refreshing Lemon Lime Spritz

 So if you’re looking for a refreshing non-alcoholic option for a drink, this recipe is perfect!

-straining a lemon lime drink into a glass.
+Straining a margarita mocktail into a glass.

 Lemon Juice – Use fresh lemon juice for the best flavor.
+Meyer lemons will give it a hint of sweetness.

 Lime Juice – Use freshly squeezed lime juice for the freshest flavor.

 Simple Syrup – A liquid sweetener that is made by simmering equal parts sugar and water.
+Make your own, or buy it at the grocery store.

 Carbonated Water – We add a little club soda or topo chico to give it some bubbles and to dilute the juice.